Martinair

-Martinair (legally Martinair Holland N.V.) is a Dutch cargo and former passenger airline headquartered and based at Amsterdam Airport Schiphol and a subsidiary of Air France–KLM.
-The airline was founded in 1958 by Martin Schröder.
-Since 2011, Martinair has operated entirely as a cargo airline with scheduled services to 20 destinations worldwide and additional charter flights.
+Martinair (legally Martinair Holland N.V.) is a Dutch cargo and passenger airline headquartered and based at Amsterdam Airport Schiphol.
+The airline was founded in 1958 by Martin Schröder, and is currently a subsidiary of Air France–KLM.
+Since 1 November 2011, Martinair has operated entirely as a cargo airline with scheduled services to 20 destinations worldwide and additional charter flights.
 Prior to that date, passenger flights were also operated.

 History

 Early years

 The airline was founded on 24 May 1958 as Martin's Air Charter (MAC), by Martin Schröder and John Block, with one aircraft, a de Havilland Dove, and five employees.
-In 1963 Mr. Schröder sold 49% of the company to four equal shipping company shareholders (12.25% each, these eventually combining as Nedlloyd).
+In 1963, Mr. Schröder sold 49% of the company to four equal shipping company shareholders (12.25% each, these eventually combining as Nedlloyd).
 KLM would later purchase the 50+% that Mr. Schröder owned, buying him out.

 The name was changed to Martinair Holland in 1966.
 A healthy boost came in 1967 with the opening of business to the United States.
 Martinair became all jet-powered in 1971.

 In 1991, the first aircraft with the Martinair Cargo name was introduced, and Holland was dropped from all aircraft.
 In 1996, Martinair bought a 40% stake in Colombian cargo carrier TAMPA Cargo, based in Medellín, which was increased to 58% in 2003.
 The share in TAMPA was sold in February 2008 to Avianca, a Colombian company.

 Martinair president and CEO Martin Schröder, who received the Tony Jannus Award in 1995 for his contributions to commercial aviation, retired in 1998 from day-to-day activities.
 Also that year, the European Commission in Brussels refused KLM's offer to purchase Nedlloyd's shares, which would have made KLM the sole owner.

 The first McDonnell Douglas MD-11 was delivered in December 1994.
 Throughout the next three years, six other brand-new MD-11s were delivered to Martinair.
-In total four McDonnell Douglas MD-11CFs (convertible freighter) and two full freighters were delivered.
+In total, four McDonnell Douglas MD-11CFs (convertible freighter) and two full freighters were delivered.
 Martinair was the launch customer of the convertible freighter.
-In 2004 another MD-11F was added to the fleet, this one was previously owned by Swissair, and then converted to full freighter.
-From 1995 to 2006 some of the convertible MD-11 were reconfigured to transport passengers in the high passenger peaks during the summer period.
+In 2004, another MD-11F was added to the fleet, this one was previously owned by Swissair, and then converted to full freighter.
+From 1995 to 2006, some of the convertible MD-11 were reconfigured to transport passengers in the high passenger peaks during the summer period.
 The passenger configuration was fitted with 390 seats.
-After 2006 the demand lowered and Martinair did not need extra seats anymore.
+After 2006, the demand lowered and Martinair no longer needed extra seats.